amrutprabhu/amrutprabhu.github.io/data/blog/2020/defining-event-driven-achitectures-asyncapi.md

 - <b>API version</b> — This defines the version of AsycnAPI.
 We will be dealing with version 2.0.0
 - <b>Info</b> — In this section, we define some metadata about the API.
-- <b>Servers</b> — In this section we define servers or brokers where we want to connect.
+- <b>Servers</b> — In this section, we define servers or brokers with which we want to connect.
 - <b>Channels</b> — This section contains the messaging channel information.
 Here we define the type of messages sent on the topic/queue.
 - <b>Components</b> — This section defines the message definitions and we then refer to them inside the channel.

-There are also tags and external docs section, But right now it's not that important for a new start.
+There are also tags and an external docs section, But right now it's not that important for a new start.
 You can always refer to the documentation about these sections in more detail [here](https://www.asyncapi.com/docs/specifications/v2.0.0#schema).

 If you are already familiar with the OpenAPI definition, then these sections are more or less the same.
 Here is a nice page to understand the similarity between [OpenAPI and AsyncAPI](https://www.asyncapi.com/docs/getting-started/coming-from-openapi).